Intestate Succession in Massachusetts

 spouse but no descendants or parents spouse inherits everything

-spouse and descendants from you and that spouse, and the spouse has no other descendants and someone other than that spouse spouse inherits everything
+spouse and all of your descendants are from you and that spouse (and the spouse has no other descendants) spouse inherits everything

 spouse and descendants from you and that spouse, and the spouse has descendants from another relationship spouse inherits the first 100,000, plus 1/2 of the balance